Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Low-level perceptual features

 \subsection{Noisy data and low-level features}

 Readers may, with some justice, object that real visual data is rarely as clean as the example in Figure \ref{recursive_run-length_coding_figure} may suggest.
-Most areas are some shade of grey, not purely black or purely white, and there are likely to be blots and smudges of various kinds.
+With monochrome images, it is likely that most areas will be some shade of grey, not purely black or purely white, and there are likely to be blots and smudges of various kinds.

 What appears to be a promising answer to this kind of problem is that the SP system is designed to search for optimal solutions and is not unduly disturbed by errors of omission, commission and substitution.
-There is more on this topic in Section \ref{noisy_data_recognition_section} (see also Section \ref{noisy_data_learning_section}).
+There is more on this topic in Sections \ref{noisy_data_parsing_recognition_section} and \ref{noisy_data_learning_section}.